ggonnella/fastsubtrees/docs/paper.md

 # Subtree extraction benchmarks

 Benchmarks were performed on a MacBook Pro 2021 with Apple M1 Pro CPU and 32 Gb RAM.
 Running times were measured as an average of 3 runs using GNU time version 1.9 [@GNUtime].
+Thereby, CPU time was computed as the sum of user and system time.
 For the tests Python version 3.10.2 was used.
 The tested version of fastsubtrees was 2.0.

 The NCBI taxonomy tree used for the tests was downloaded on October 7, 2022 from the NCBI FTP website [@NCBI:FTP].